Child Development - Level I (Certificate M0663)

-The Children’s Program Certificate: General - Level I is designed for the student who desires general knowledge about the foundations of child development and who has an interest in teaching young children.
+The Child Development - Level I certificate is designed for the student who desires general knowledge about the foundations of child development and who has an interest in teaching young children.
 This certificate meets the Title 22 education requirements for a fully qualified teacher.
 In Title 5 programs, this certificate meets the educational requirements for an Assistant/Aide position.
 This certificate includes the identified core courses for the Associate Teacher Child Development Permit.
 Fifty (50) days of experience is required to complete the permit requirements.

 |CHLD 1||Child, Family, School and Community||3|